sonnts996/owlet-router/README.md

 }
 ```

 ### 1.4.
-If the route can not build
+Unknown route

-If can not find your route or the route is thrown an error when built, the unknown route will be
+If your route cannot be found or if an error occurs during its construction, the unknown route will
-used as a replacement.
+be used as a replacement.

 ```dart
 final service = NavigationService(
   // ...
     unknownRoute: yourRoute